Youth Runs Wild: Production

 The film's technical advisor, Ruth Clifton, was a teenager whose example of starting a youth recreation center in Moline, Illinois, inspired others around the country to do the same thing.
 RKO attempted to position the film as authentic by showing it to various state and local authorities concerned with juvenile delinquency, but they also did not receive the film well, even though one of the writers, Herbert Kline was a noted director of documentaries about social issues.
 The studio's efforts did bring the film to the attention of the U.S. State Department, which expressed concern that focusing on juvenile delinquency at that moment might have a detrimental effect on national morale.

 Lewton argued that the intent of the film was to draw attention to a national problem and help bring about measures to solve it, which would do the country more good than harm. ...
 RKO decided not to pull the film from active production, but because of its controversial subject matter, Lewton was given more supervision than usual, much to his displeasure.

 Post Production

 RKO tested two versions of the film, Lewton's and another in which several scenes had been cut, including one where an abused teenager killed his sadistic father.
 The final released version was the studio's cut.
 As a result, some of the actors listed in the credits do not actually appear in the film.
 Lewton later disavowed the final version of the film and attempted to have his name removed from it.

 Release

-Youth Runs Wild was premiered in New York City on September 1, 1944 and went into general release in January 1945.
+Youth Runs Wild premiered in New York City on September 1, 1944 and went into general release in January 1945.

 It was not well received and lost $45,000.